-OpenText Business Processing Testing and OpenText Functional Testing for Developers compete in the software testing category.
-OpenText Functional Testing for Developers appears to have an upper hand due to its advanced features catering specifically to developers.
+OpenText Business Processing Testing and OpenText Functional Testing for Developers are both part of the software testing category.
+OpenText Functional Testing for Developers tends to have the upper hand due to its advanced coding and automation capabilities, appealing more to development-driven environments.

 OpenText Business Processing Testing (BPT) test framework software will help you move from one-off manual testing and ad hoc functional automated testing to an architected approach with a library of reusable test components.
 BPT accelerates the move to component-based testing with an integrated test framework approach to creating a repository of reusable test modules that allow for changes to be made once, then propagated across your distributed agile teams to all affected tests.